instantjay/jquery-charcount/README.md

 ================

 <h3>maxLength</h3>
 Is there a default allowed length for this text field?
 Default: null

+<h3>enforceMaxLength</h3>
+If you want to prevent input after maxLength has been reached, set this to true.
+Default: false

 <h3>delimiter</h3>
 If you have specified a maxLength and wish to modify the default styling 'x/y' to i.e. 'x of y', you may modify this parameter